The-AI-Alliance/microsite-template/README-template.md

 Finally, talk to your focus area leaders about updating the main [AI Alliance website](https://thealliance.ai) with information about your project site.

-### 9. Delete this file, `README-template.md`, and `finish-microsite.sh`
+### 9. Delete the files `README-template.md`, `finish-microsite.sh`, and any of the `LICENSE.*` files that don't apply to your project.

-These two files are no longer needed, so you can remove them from your repo.
+The first two files,`README-template.md` and `finish-microsite.sh`,  are no longer needed, so you can remove them from your repo.
 Select each one in the GitHub UI and click the `...` menu on the upper right-hand side, then select _Delete file_.

+Similarly, you may not need all three `LICENSE.*` files:

+* `LICENSE.Apache-2.0`: Recommended for code.
+* `LICENSE.CC-BY-4.0`: Recommended for documentation.
+* `LICENSE.CDLA-2.0`: Recommended for datasets.

 ### 10. Final steps.

-If you are using a separate publication branch, e.g., `latest`, don't forget to merge all changes from `main` to the branch.
+If you are using a separate publication branch, e.g., `latest`, don't forget to merge all changes from `main` to the branch and push both branches upstream, e.g., `git push --all`.

 You should now have a published website and you should know how to edit the content.
 Reach out to Dean Wampler ([email](mailto:dwampler@thealliance.ai), [Slack](https://ai-alliance-workspace.slack.com/team/U068AL1C30E)), Joe Olson ([email](mailto:Joe.Olson@ibm.com), [Slack](https://ai-alliance-workspace.slack.com/team/U06LFUAM5HN)), or Trevor Grant ([email](mailto:trevor.grant@ibm.com), [Slack](https://ai-alliance-workspace.slack.com/team/U06KCJ31771)) if you need help.